nvattipalli/DFT_And_Frequency_Filtering/README.md

   - binarize: write your code to threshold the input image to create a binary image here.
 This function should return a binary image which will automatically be saved in output folder

 c.
 (7 Pts) Write a program to perform blobcoloring.
-The input to your code should be a binary image and the output should be a count of total objects in the image as well as the labeled image where each object is color coded starting with the value of 1 and the background taking a value of 0.
-In addition, your code should also report the area and centroid of each object in the binary image.
+The input to your code should be a binary image and the output should be a list of objects or regions in the image.
+ - region_analysis/cell_counting.py:
+  - blob_coloring: write your code for blob coloring here, takes as input a binary image and returns a list of objects or regions.

+ d.
+(5 Pts) Ignore cells smaller than 15 pixels in area and generate a report of the remaining cells (Cell Number, Area, Location).
+  - compute_statistics: write your code for computing the statistics of each object/region, i.e area and location(centroid) here.
+  Print out the statistics to stdout. region number, area and centroid for each region.
+  - mark_regions_image: write your code to create a final cell labeled image.
+The final image should include an astrix representing the centroid of each cell and two numbers, one representing its Cell Number and another its area.